exasol/pyexasol/doc/user_guide/exploring_features/import_and_export/index.rst

 .. note::
-    A full collection of pre-defined callback functions is available in the :py:mod:`callback` module.
-Their usage by the :class:`pyexasol.ExaConnection` is documented in the :ref:`Variants` section.
+    A full collection of pre-defined callback functions is available in the :py:mod:`pyexasol.callback` module.
+Their usage by the
+    :class:`pyexasol.ExaConnection` class is documented in the :ref:`Variants` section.

 Export
 """"""